Skip to main content

 Florida Giant Watermelon melon Feb 15 Feb 22 Transplant May 18

-French Breakfast Radish root_vegetable Feb 22 Direct Sow Mar 15 – Mar 22
+French Breakfast Radish root vegetable Feb 22 Direct Sow Mar 15 – Mar 22

 French Marigold flower Feb 15 Plant Out Apr 6 – Apr 16